 If the case had been accurately described, his lawyers said, the judges would see that the allegations did not constitute a crime under UK law.

-Assange fought the case in London's High Court after a judge at Belmarsh Magistrates' Court ruled in February that the WikiLeaks head should be extradited.
+Assange is fighting the case in London's High Court after a judge at Belmarsh Magistrates' Court ruled in February that the WikiLeaks head should be extradited.

-At a news conference after the magistrate judge's extradition ruling on February 24, Assange lashed out at the decision to send him to Sweden.
+At a news conference after the magistrate judge's extradition ruling on February 24, he lashed out at the decision to send him to Sweden.

 He said to thrust someone into a foreign land where someone does not speak the language or understand the judicial system "is a very grave matter."

 Assange has not been charged with a crime, but Swedish prosecutors want to question him in connection with sexual misconduct allegations related to separate incidents in August.

 Assange denies the accusations, saying they are an attempt to smear him.
 His attorneys are fighting his extradition on procedural and human-rights grounds.

 Judge Howard Riddell, however, dismissed almost all the arguments made by the defense as he made his decision in February.